DingyiYang/dingyiyang.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2024.09* National Scholarship (Top 0.2% in China)
 - *2022.09 and 2023.09* The First Prize Scholarship.
-- *2020.09 and 2019.09* Academic Excellence Scholarship.
+- *2019.09* Academic Excellence Scholarship.
-- *2017.09* The Second Prize Sa-Shixuan Elite Fund Scholarship.
+- *2016.09* The Second Prize Sa-Shixuan Elite Fund Scholarship.
 - *2016.09* The First Prize Scholarship.

 # 📖 Educations